dehorsley/packgen/README.md

 Assumptions made by the generator:

 - structs you want to unpack are `typedef`'d
-- contain no anonymous embedded structs (this assumption should be easily removed it needed)
+- contain no anonymous embedded structs (this assumption should be easily removed if needed)
 - C99 fixed width types are used (you really should use these everywhere that might be exposed)
 - no variable length data

-Note, if you are designing a communication protocol, don't use this.
+If you are designing a communication protocol, don't use this.
+Use something like protobuf, msgpack, or json

 This includes pycparser's fake libc headers for convenience.
+Those are covered under their own license.

+The main program licensed under GPL 3.